The most important way to meet your group members is hosting events. Schedule your group's next event in a few simple steps.

 The event scheduler form guides you through each step, including tips on best practices.

-You can use the rich text formatting toolbar to make key words and ideas in your event description stand out.
+Your event description should explain everything your attendees should know about the event.
+Include details like what to expect, the agenda, what to bring, and any other important information.
+Use the rich text formatting toolbar to make key words and ideas in your event description stand out.

 Meetup Pro subscribers can include details about a featured guest speaker for their events.

 Add up to five (5) topics so prospective attendees with relevant interests are more likely to find your event in search results or suggestions.